Jason-Adam/Jason-Adam.github.io/_posts/2019-10-28-nlp-tokenization.md

 ---
 This is a brief tutorial on manual text tokenization of a document corpus using the `nltk` library.

 The corpus used in this tutorial was created by a crawler I wrote utilizing the `scrapy` library.
-The repo for that project can be found here (https://github.com/Jason-Adam/stack-crawler).
+The repo for that project can be found [here](https://github.com/Jason-Adam/stack-crawler).
 The purpose of the crawler was to build a corpus of top StackOverflow questions related to **Artificial Intelligence**, **Machine Learning**, and **NLP** that could be used for further modeling work.

 ## Imports